ThomasFilshill/my_own_deep_learning_-library/README.md

 # Deep Learning Library

 Welcome to the neuronix Deep Learning Library!
+I made this by creating the components from scratch.
 This library includes:

 - Tensors
 - Layers